ErdanC/Tooth-and-alveolar-bone-segmentation-from-CBCT/README.md

 1. Write the full path of the CBCT data (.nii.gz) in the file.list, and set up in the test.py.
 2. Run the model: Python test.py.

+### Questions
+Please contact 'cuizm.neu.edu@gmail.com'

+### Note
+Due to the commercial issue, we cannot release the trained model trained on the large dataset.
+If you want to get the results on your own CBCT, please contact Zhiming Cui 'cuizm.neu.edu@gmail.com'.
+He will run the results within ONE week.

 ### Citation